ericvpineda/taskpro/README.md

 Issues
 - how to set maxAge for session tokens
 - label select focus tag not working next.js (Form component)

+Solutions:
+- task does not add author key to db
-- user instance does not show up on mongodb atlas
+    - issue: user instance does not show up on mongodb atlas
+    - solution: nextauth route.js -- make sure to wrap callbacks in callbacks object

 Questions
 - should i allow task schema date entry to have min/max date
+- what is proper way to check session and routes for null/error checks